arangodb/arangodb/Documentation/Books/Manual/Indexing/WhichIndex.md

   past their expiration time will actually be removed.

-  Please note that the numeric date time values for the index attribute should be specified in milliseconds since January 1st 1970 (Unix timestamp with millisecond precision).
-To calculate the current timestamp from JavaScript in this format, there is `Date.now()`, to calculate it from an arbitrary date string, there is `Date.getTime()`.
+  Please note that the numeric date time values for the index attribute should be specified in milliseconds since January 1st 1970 (Unix timestamp).
+To calculate the current timestamp from JavaScript in this format, there is `Date.now() / 1000`, to calculate it from an arbitrary date string, there is `Date.getTime() / 1000`.

+  Alternatively, the index attribute values can be specified as a date string in format `YYYY-MM-DDTHH:MM:SS` with optional milliseconds.
+All date strings will be interpreted as UTC dates.

+  The above example document using a datestring attribute value would be

+      { "creationDate" : "2019-02-14T17:39:33.000Z" }

-  In case the index attribute does not contain a numeric value, the document will not be stored in the TTL index and thus will not become a candidate for expiration and removal.
+  In case the index attribute does not contain a numeric value nor a proper date string, the document will not be stored in the TTL index and thus will not become a candidate for expiration and removal.
 Providing either a non-numeric value or even no value for the index attribute is a supported way of keeping documents from being expired and removed.

 - geo index: the geo index provided by ArangoDB allows searching for documents within a radius around a two-dimensional earth coordinate (point), or to